armory/docs/content/en/docs/installation/guide/operator-k3s.md

       publicPort: 8084
 ```

-Spacking is very important in YAML files.
+Spacing is very important in YAML files.
 Make sure the spacing is correct in the `SpinnakerService.yml` file .
 Also, ensure there are no tabs instead of spaces in the file.
 Incorrect spacing or tabs will cause errors when you install Spinnaker.

 ## Install Armory